Documentation

 • A fully qualified domain name for outgoing email.

-• A working knowledge of your mail servers and firewalls within your organization.
+• A working knowledge of the mail servers and firewalls within your organization.

 Details

-The name that is used here must be a valid domain name.
-For example ‘mycompany.com’.
+• Domain Name.
+This must be a valid domain name.
+For example, mycompany.com.

-The Address Format is to be used when a new personal mailbox is created.
+• Address Format.
+This is used when a new personal mailbox is created.
 This is only available if you have enabled the option above to automatically create addresses for this route.
-The formats that can be selected are based on variations of the Firstname and Lastname of the user with the exception of the LoginID.
+The formats that can be selected are based on variations of the Firstname and Lastname of the user, with the exception of the LoginID.

 DomainKeys Identified Mail (DKIM) is an email authentication method designed to make sure messages aren’t altered in transit between the sending and recipient servers and to detect forged sender addresses in email (email spoofing), a technique often used in phishing and email spam.

-A DKIM selector is specified when the private/public key pair is created when DKIM is set up for the email domain (or email sender), and it can be any arbitrary string of text.
+• DKIM Selector.
+When you enable DKIM, you must specify a DKIM selector to identify the specific private/public key pair for the email domain (or email sender).
+It can be any arbitrary string of text.

 Note

 There are two methods of outbound routing available in Hornbill.
-Select the one that is most desirable to you based on the descriptions below.
+Make your choice based on the descriptions below.

 Option 1: DNS Routing